nwgreenl/nwgreenl.github.io/about.md

 - Working both collaboratively and independently
 - Creating and participating fun slack channels, especially one's involving animals or games~
 - Reading through medium articles, stack overflow, repos, docs, reddit, and more...

-#### **Personal**

-- 난 한국어를 배워 고 있어요 ~
-- Hiking and long walks around the park with [cutey](https://sohyun.kim).
-- Discovering and commissioning artists.
-- Building, designing, and dissecting random things - physical and virtual.
-- Watching and creating on YouTube & Twitch.
-- resting ㅅㅇㅅ

 <!-- tabs:end -->